Almost £3bn in 20 years - January bargains & flops

 Defender Christopher Samba signed a four-and-a-half-year deal with the R's and was reportedly earning about £100,000 a week.

-The Congo-Brazzaville international's high wages caused issues with some supporters, with Samba telling them to "get over it" following their defeat by Fulham in April.
-He conceded a penalty from which Dimitar Berbatov opened the scoring, then lost the ball to the Bulgarian striker, who made it 2-0.
+The Republic of Congo international international's high wages caused issues with some supporters, with Samba telling them to "get over it" following their 3-2 defeat by Fulham in April 2013.
+He conceded a penalty from which Dimitar Berbatov opened the scoring, then lost the ball to the Bulgarian striker, who scored again.

 Samba made 10 appearances that season, but could not help Rangers avoid relegation from the Premier League and by the summer of 2013 he was back with Anzhi.